 logShowPaywall() method.
 So please be sure to send every paywall view to Adapty using this method as described in the docs.

 A grey area next to the 2nd column stands for transition.
 A conversion percent to the next step (Trial) is shown on a flag (8).
-Drop off percent and an absolute value of churned customers after the paywall are shown below (9).
+Drop-off percent and the absolute value of churned customers after the paywall are shown below (9).

 The 3rd column (10) shows the number of trials activated on the paywalls by customers who installed the app within a selected period (11).
 If a filter is set to non-trial product(s) this value becomes zero and the column is empty.